 SHAW, George Bernard [1856-1950].

-Scope: Books that were owned by George Bernard Shaw.
+Scope: Approximately 480 books that were owned by George Bernard Shaw.
 These include volumes privately printed by him, such as the playscripts he used for rehearsals.
 A number of these are represented in different states of revision.
+Also tracts on subjects of interest to Shaw, such as socialism and vegetarianism.

 Reference: The Shaw Collection pages on the British Library website.